thedevdojo/genesis/README.md

 ```

 This will redirect an authenticated user to the dashboard when they try and visit the homepage.
 You can simply remove this line if you do not wich to redirect the authenticated user.

+# About Page

+This is a simple about page that you can feel free to remove or use in your application.
+This page also contains the **ui/marketing/breadcrumbs.blade.php** component which can also be used on any other marketing page.

 ## Authentication Pages